Epistemic democracy: Procedure-independent standards

-Jose Luis Marti (2006), alternatively, argues that our normal practices of democratic debate and deliberation tends to implicitly assume some independent standards of correctness.
-They suggest that to argue in favour of a certain decision, say policy A, is to aim to show that policy A is the right decision, or that it is better in terms of rightness than policy B, C or D. To engage in political deliberation about competing policies is therefore said to require one to appeal to some standard of correctness other than the political procedure itself.
-If the only mark of a decision was the decision-making procedure itself, then there could not be any argument or reason for making any particular decision, as making arguments and giving reasons means to appeal to some standard independent of the process and at least somewhat independent of the participants’ beliefs and desires.
+Jose Luis Marti, alternatively, argues that normal practices of democratic debate and deliberation tends to implicitly assume some independent standards of correctness.
+They suggest that to argue in favour of a certain decision, policy A, is to aim to show that policy A is the right decision, or that it is better in terms of rightness than policy B, C or D. To engage in political deliberation about competing policies is therefore said to require one to appeal to some standard of correctness other than the political procedure itself.
+If the only mark of a decision was the decision-making procedure itself, then there could not be any argument or reason for making any particular decision, as making arguments and giving reasons means to appeal to some standard independent of the process and at least somewhat independent of the participants' beliefs and desires.

-What, however, are the independent standards which define the quality of political decisions?
-Epistemic democracy as a broad position allows for a number of answers to this question.
-The view does not, as some may think, require an endorsement of moral realism about the existence of objective moral facts.
+Epistemic democracy considers exactly what independent standards define the quality of political decisions.
+The view does not require an endorsement of moral realism about the existence of objective moral facts.
 Although these standards are independent of the real political decision procedure, they may be dependent on other things.
-For instance, they may be dependent on an idealised procedure – such as John Rawls’ original position or Jürgen Habermas’ ideal speech situation – or on the norms and practices of a particular community.
-Nor are epistemic democrats committed to any crude form of consequentialism as the independent standards may themselves involve deontological or virtue constraints, such as respect for basic human rights.
+For instance, they may be dependent on an idealised procedure – such as John Rawls' original position or Jürgen Habermas' ideal speech situation – or on the norms and practices of a particular community.
+Epistemic democrats are not necessarily committed to any crude form of consequentialism, as the independent standards may themselves involve deontological or virtue constraints, such as respect for basic human rights.
 Epistemic democracy is consistent with many metaethical positions.